MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

 1. For the **Agent queue**:

- * **VSTS:** Select _Hosted Linux_.
+ * **Azure Pipelines:** Select _Hosted Linux_.
 This is how you can use our pool of agents that have the software you need to build your app.

  * **TFS:** Select a queue that includes a [Windows build agent](../../agents/v2-windows.md).